jaredwelch1/CapstoneI/documentation/document.md

 Team Name: Squad

 #### Team Members:
 - Zach Bryant: Nickname = Zen Master Zach.
 I work on campus as an IT Support Specialist.
-Yes, I save live.
+Yes, I save lives.
 Really though, I am in charge of keeping all the printers in the computer labs filled with paper.
 I can get you swipe access to the labs for after hour access ;) I am a senior in Computer Science and will graduate December 2017.
 ![alt text](pictures/zach.jpg "Zach Bryant")

 - Kurt Bognar: Senior at MU Majoring in Computer Science with a Minor in Math.
 I'm a research for the university aiding in the creation of new tools and algorithms for Association-Rule Mining.